BOOKMARK THIS PAGE!!!

 How do I load the maps onto my Garmin GPS?

-The simple method (recommended): If you have a Garmin GPS, one way is to just right click on this link: http://www.CenRut.org/Mapas/gmapsupp.img to save the GMAPSUPP.IMG file onto your computer.
-Then connect your GPS to your computer and save the file in the /Garmin/ folder on your GPS ( for newer models create the /Map/ folder on your GPS and load the file there).
-Then disconnect your GPS from your computer and turn on your GPS.
+to save the GMAPSUPP.IMG file onto your computer.
+Then connect your GPS to your computer and save the file in the /Map/ folder on your GPS(you may need to create this folder).
+After saving the file to your GPS, disconnect the GPS from your computer.
 That's all!

 How do I know if the Cenrut maps are correctly loaded onto my GPS?